nalbarr/nalbarr.github.io/source/index.rst

 I have been part of two major U.S Healthcare informatics initiatives that have reached mainstream adoption.
 One key informatics innovation known as the *cancer checklists* has reached above 25% adoption in the U.S. for pathologists.
-Another is an evidence based cancer staging application programming interface (API) effective in 2018 as national standard.
+Another is an evidence-based cancer staging application programming interface (API) and launched recently as national standard for cancer reporting.

 Previous to my focus in U.S. Healthcare, I was an product architect with a large systems integrator learning core fundamentals to product delivery and systems engineering across complex domains.
-Later, I gained confidence to take more risk within startups and further specialized in product innovation using cross disciplinary approaches including: human-computer interaction (HCI), expert systems and production rules, knowledge representation as core technology enablers.
+Later, I gained confidence to take more risk within startups and further specialized in product innovation using cross disciplinary approaches including: human-computer interaction (HCI), expert systems production rules, and knowledge representation.

 As a Technology Leader
 ----------------------